 - A6.3.1 Faculties are responsible for managing the quality and the delivery of teaching, learning and assessment in all provision.
 Each faculty normally has a number of modular schemes within which the management and administration of individual programmes of study which lead to UWE awards are organised.
 A matrix of academic leadership roles exists in faculties and these involve specific responsibilities for aspects of module, programme and award management.
 Throughout the faculties, each individual member of staff has clear responsibilities for the quality of their teaching and support for student learning.
-This process shall always include: - designation of an individual responsible for the faculty's learning teaching and assessment provision as a whole, including programme development, approval, monitoring and review usually called an Associate Dean - designation of individual(s) responsible for the overall direction of the faculty's undergraduate and postgraduate modular scheme(s) - usually called a Modular Scheme Director (undergraduate and/or postgraduate) - designation of an individual with overall responsibility for each award, field, module or unit of study - respectively called Programme Leader, Field Leader and Module Leader - designation, where appropriate, of admission, year, placement and professional practice tutors - designation of individuals with particular responsibilities for student academic guidance - A6.3.2 Executive Deans are therefore responsible for: - approving academic strategies for individual departments - formally monitoring the structure and content of programmes of study and modules - monitoring, evaluating and enhancing academic quality and standards across the faculty
+This process shall always include: - a. designation of an individual responsible for the faculty's learning teaching and assessment provision as a whole, including programme development, approval, monitoring and review usually called an Associate Dean; - b. designation of individual(s) responsible for the overall direction of the faculty's undergraduate and postgraduate modular

+- scheme(s); - c. designation of an individual with overall responsibility for each programme or module; - d. designation, where appropriate, of admission, year, placement and professional practice tutors; - e. designation of individuals with particular responsibilities for student academic guidance.

+A6.3.2 Executive Deans are therefore responsible for:

-- ensuring that appropriate and sufficient resources are available for the delivery of agreed provision - A6.3.3 The roles and responsibilities of academic leaders within the faculty are for the Executive Deans to determine but there are certain common responsibilities as follows:
+- a. approving academic strategies for individual departments; - b. formally monitoring the structure and content of programmes of study and modules; - c. monitoring, evaluating and enhancing academic quality and standards across the faculty; - d. ensuring that appropriate and sufficient resources are available for the delivery of agreed provision. - A6.3.3 The roles and responsibilities of academic leaders within the faculty are for the Executive Deans to determine but there are certain common responsibilities as follows:

-Associate Dean (Learning and Teaching/Academic) - as a member of the faculty executive team the associate dean is responsible for cross faculty academic leadership in the areas of curriculum development, monitoring and review
+Associate Dean (Learning and Teaching) - as a member of the faculty executive team the associate dean is responsible for cross faculty academic leadership in the areas of curriculum development, monitoring and review

-Field Leader (who may also be a Head of Department) - oversight of the academic coherence of the modules within the field, maintaining the formal record of modules within the field, contributing to the smooth running of the field boards, liaison with the leaders of the modules within the field and ensuring that the field operates within the Academic Regulations
+Field Leader (Head of Department) - oversight of the academic coherence of the modules within the programmes aligned to the department, maintaining the formal record of modules within the field, contributing to the smooth running of the field boards, liaison with the leaders of the modules within the field and ensuring that the field operates within the Academic Regulations